-That’s because extreme frugal maneuvering like Subway hacking, obsessive coupon clipping or sharing bathwater isn’t the road to wealth and happiness.
-Increasing income and cash flow, high savings rates and reasonable spending habits (with a general frugal mentality) is how to get there.
+That’s because extreme frugal maneuvering like Subway hacking or obsessive coupon clipping isn’t the road to wealth and happiness.
+Increasing income, managing cash flow, high savings rates, and reasonable spending habits are the way.

-I can think of a dozen ways I could’ve hustled in college to make a few extra hundred bucks a month to cover the cost of better sandwiches.
-But I was probably too lazy.
+I can think of a dozen ways I could have hustled in college to make a few extra hundred bucks a month to cover the cost of better sandwiches.
+But I was too lazy.

 Any money I saved at Subway was spent bar hacking, buying $1.50 pitchers of Miller High Life during the Friday free-chicken-wing happy hour.

-Cheapskate college meal planning and extreme frugality are tiddlywinks compared to what I’m focusing on today.
+Cheapskate college meal planning and extreme frugality are nothing compared to the focus of this article.

-Sometimes big savings is hidden in plain view.
+Sometimes substantial savings is hidden in plain view.
 What if you could save thousands of dollars a year by making a few phone calls and setting up an appointment?
-If one small lifestyle change could save you tens of thousands of dollars over the course of a decade, would you make it?
+If one small lifestyle change could save you tens of thousands of dollars over a decade, would you make it?

 Mrs. RBD recently cleaned and reused a plastic straw.
 That is not a powerful financial maneuver.
-The cost of the soap and water to clean it was probably more than the straw itself.
+The cost of the soap and water to clean it was easily more than the straw itself.

 I still get my daily office coffee card stamped.
-Every 10 coffees I get a freebie.
-Though I’m not building wealth with it, getting a card stamped every day takes very little effort to save a few bucks.
+Every ten coffees I get a freebie.
+Though I’m not building wealth with it, getting a card stamped every day takes minimal effort to save a few bucks.